epfl-systemf/Warblre/README.md

     as well as some JavaScript dependencies:
     ```shell
     npm install # Install packages used by our JavaScript code
-    npm install -g webpack-cli@5.1.4 # Install webpack-cli, which is used to pack the code in monolithic JavaScript files
+    npm install -g webpack-cli # Install webpack-cli, which is used to pack the code in monolithic JavaScript files
     ```
 3. **[Optional]**
     [Alectryon](https://github.com/cpitclaudel/alectryon) is used to produced literate examples.
+    You will also need [serapi](https://github.com/ejgallego/coq-serapi).
+    ```
+    opam install coq-serapi
+    ```

 Alternatively, a [nix](https://nixos.org/) flake installing all the dependencies is provided:
 ```